6 Best Homeowners Insurance Companies in Arkansas of 2025

 What Is and Isn’t Covered by Homeowners Insurance

-Homeowners insurance protects you against many of the common things that can damage or destroy a home, but it won’t cover everything.
+Homeowners insurance protects you against many common things that can damage or destroy a home, but it won’t cover everything.

 Here are the things that are covered by most standard homeowners insurance policies.